Colin Larkin

-Colin Larkin (born 1949) is a British music writer.
+Colin Larkin (born 1949) is a British publisher and music writer.
 He founded and was the editor-in-chief of The Encyclopedia of Popular Music.
 Along with the ten-volume encyclopedia, Larkin also wrote the book All Time Top 1000 Albums, and edited the Guinness Who's Who of Jazz, the Guinness Who's Who of Blues, and the Virgin Encyclopedia of Heavy Rock.
-He has over 650,000 copies in print.
+He has more than 650,000 copies in print.

 Early life

-Larkin was born in Dagenham, Essex.
+Larkin was born in Dagenham, Essex, (now East London) England.
 He spent much of his early childhood attending the travelling fair where his father, who worked by day as a plumber for the council, moonlighted on the waltzers to make ends meet.
 It was in the fairground, against a background of Little Richard on the wind-up 78 rpm turntables, that Larkin acquired his passion for the world of popular music.

 Larkin studied at the South East Essex County Technical High School and at the London College of Printing, where he took typography and graphic design.